apneadiving/waterfall/README.md

 I like these approaches, but I dont like to have to write a class each time I need to chain services.
 Or I even dont want to create a class each time I need to chain something.

+[here are some slides](https://slides.com/apneadiving/service-objects-waterfall-rails/live) to explain service objects and compare libraries.
 My take on this was to create `waterfall`.

 Thanks
 =========